IBM/aspera-cli/README.erb.md

 Disclaimers:

+* Aspera, FASP are owned by IBM
 * This GEM is not endorsed/supported by IBM/Aspera
 * Use at your risk (not in production environments)
 * This gem is provided as-is, and is not intended to be a complete CLI, or industry-grade product.
-This is a sample.
 * IBM provides an officially supported Aspera CLI: [http://downloads.asperasoft.com/en/downloads/62](http://downloads.asperasoft.com/en/downloads/62) .
-* Aspera, FASP are owned by IBM

 That being said, the aslmcli tool is very powerful and gets things done, it&apos;s also a great tool to learn Aspera APIs.